Kolahoi Peak

-Kolahoi Peak (locally called 'Gashe-braer' meaning the goddess of light) is a mountain with a peak elevation of 5425 m located in Anantnag district, Jammu and Kashmir, India.
+Kolahoi Peak (locally called 'Gashe-braed' meaning Illuminated Cat) is a mountain with peak elevation of 5425 m located in Lidder Valley, Jammu and Kashmir.
+Kolahoi Peak is easily accessible through Aru Pahalgam.
 The mountain is the highest mountain in Kashmir Division.
-Kolahoi Peak is easily accessible through Aru valley and lies in the vicinity of Sonamarg in Ganderbal district.
-Kolahoi Peak is part of the Great Himalayan range, and is located 21 km north of Aru near Pahalgam.
-To its north flows the Sind River, while the Lidder River originates from the glacier located on the mountain and flows south.
+Kolahoi Peak is part of the Great Himalayan range, and is located 16 km south of Kashmir.

 Kolahoi Peak rises from the Kolahoi Glacier is a pyramid-shaped peak with ice falls and ice fields at its bottom.
 The rock formation of the peak is extraordinary stable with aretes and ridges.

 Climbing history and routes

 Kolahoi Peak was first climbed by a British medical team headed by Dr Ernest Neve in 1912.

 The easiest route to climb Kolahoi Peak is its southern face via the Aru village near Pahalgam, from which a 21 km high altitude alpine trek leads to the glacier of the peak.
-A shorter but more difficult 15 km trek from Sonamarg via the Sarbal Nallah is also possible.

 On 7 September 2018, a team of mountaineers while descending after successful summit were hit by rockfall debris, which killed two of them.

+The first Kolahoi Greater traverse was completed successfully on 11 to 13 September 2023 led by Inayat Ullah Bhat, with Raja Waseem and Laway Mudasir.
+They traversed a total of 6.21 miles from the Southern glacier to the Northern glacier reaching the summit of Neve-Mason couloir of Kolahoi peak.

 Kolahoi Glacier

-Kolahoi Glacier is a valley glacier in the northwestern Himalayan Range situated 26 kilometers north from Pahalgam and 16 kilometers south from Sonamarg, in the union territory of Jammu and Kashmir.

 Kolahoi glacier lies at an average elevation of 4700 m.
 The origin of the glacier is below the cirques on the north flank of Kolahoi Peak.
 It is the main source of Lidder River, whose water serves the population of Anantnag district, where it is mainly used for drinking and agricultural purposes.
-It finally drains into the Jhelum River near Khanabal, Anantnag.
+It finally drains into the Jhelum River near Khanaba.